gskapka/eth-key-gen/README.md

 **❍** The OPSEC of running this script not very strong!!
 It console logs the private key, so make sure no one is watching over your shoulder!! :stuck_out_tongue_closed_eyes:

+**❍** If you look in `./lib/generate-key-pair.js` you'll see line 41 is where the private key is logged to the console.
+Comment that out if you don't want better OPSEC!

 **❍** There are no tests because I've just thrown this together in five minutes.

-**❍** If you look in `eth-key-gen.js` you'll see a line commented out.
-Un-comment that line if you want the script to save a keyfile that's password protected with the password you've provided.
+**❍** If you don't provide it a password via the `--p` flag, it'll use a default password of "password".

 **❍** See the [Keythereum](https://github.com/ethereumjs/keythereum#readme) & [Ethereum Utils](https://github.com/ethereumjs/ethereumjs-util) github pages to see what's going on under the hood!

-## :black_nib: _Notes for Me_
+## :clipboard: _To Do List for Me_

-**❍** Use applicatives and partially apply the two curriable functions!
+:white_check_mark: Use applicatives and partially apply the two curriable, password-requiring functions!

+:black_square_button: Write tests!

+:black_square_button: Port to typescript!